Scale: 1 / 35

 At the end of February 1943, the 501st was attached to the 7th Panzer Regiment and sent on von Arnim's ill-planned mission to capture Beja.
 The mission ended with seven Tigers lost in the battle of Hunt's Gap.
 The eleven remaining Tigers were attached to the newly arrived 504th Heavy Tank Battalion and continued fighting until the surrender of Tunisia.

-The kit includes flexible tracks.There are 4 decal schemes, for tigers numbered 121, 131, 813 and 731.
-A tactical number beginning with 8 indicates that the Tiger is on the Beja mission; a number beginning with 7 indicates the period afterwards.
+Tamiya's kit includes flexible tracks.There are 4 decal schemes, for tigers numbered 121, 131, 813 and 731.
+A tactical number beginning with 8 indicates that the Tiger is on the Beja mission; a number beginning with 7 indicates the tank is with the 504th battalion.
 Tiger 731 was in fact Tiger 131 renumbered.

 My ongoing review and comments;